tchaikousky/react-github-users-query/README.md

 ## Getting Started

 - Fork this repo
+- Clone it to your machine
 - Create a new branch called `user-fetch-exercise`
+- Run `npm i`
 - Convert `App.js` from a FUNCTIONAL COMPONENT to a CLASS BASED COMPONENT
 - Remove all the default information from `App.js`
 - Create a folder called `components`